Last updated by Suzanne Thomas

 - Visit ting.com/byod and enter your IMEI.

-- We check your IMEI's eligibility and let you know that device is compatible with Ting on the GSM network.
+- We check your IMEI's eligibility and let you know that device is compatible with Ting on the GSM network as long as it is unlocked.

 - During activation we’ll ask for your SIM card number if you don’t have a SIM yet, go ahead and buy one.
 We’ll email you a link to come back to this spot in the activation when you’re ready.